-Research compiled over the last two years, by The Staff College, involving Chief Executives and Directors and young people from across the UK, has outlined four potential future scenarios for our children.
+Research compiled by The Staff College, involving Chief Executives and Directors and young people from across the UK, has outlined four potential future scenarios for our children.

 While two of them are positive, where future technology and activism creates a country that listens to its children, we could just as easily slip into a world where young people feel betrayed in a country of division and inequality.
 The result of which could see 1 in 2 children living in poverty.